MekhG/CavityPulse-QC/README.md

 $$\dot{\rho} = -i[H,\rho] + \sum_k\left(L_k\rho L_k^\dagger - \frac{1}{2}\{L_k^\dagger L_k, \rho\}\right)$$

 where $\rho$ is the density matrix and $L_k$ are collapse operators encoding irreversible interaction with the environment.
-This formalism matters because pure-state (Schrödinger-equation) evolution alone cannot represent loss or dephasing — the density-matrix framework is what lets coherent dynamics, population transfer, relaxation, and decoherence all be captured simultaneously in one consistent picture.
+This formalism matters because pure-state (Schrödinger-equation) evolution alone cannot represent loss or dephasing, the density-matrix framework is what lets coherent dynamics, population transfer, relaxation, and decoherence all be captured simultaneously in one consistent picture.

 ### Photon Loss and Dephasing